fenglielie/latexzero/README.md

 ## 🚀 How to use it?

-1. Clone or download this repository, or simply download the file(s) you need, such as [note-setup.tex](./note/note-setup.tex).
+1. Clone or download this repository, or download the file(s) you need, such as [note-setup.tex](./note/note-setup.tex).

 2. Input the setup file in the preamble of your document.